 I am Professor of Music at the University of Oxford and am both a music theorist and musicologist, with wide-ranging interests in everything from the minutiae of musical structures and manuscripts to the broadest cultural, historical, and philosophical contexts for music.
 My principal focus has been on music and poetry of the fourteenth century, although I have also written about songs from both earlier and later periods.

-My interest in musical lyrics interpolated into narrative led to an article on the Spice Girls in Popular Music (2001), which dealt specifically with the issue of their authenticity.
-I retain interests in popular music and the ethics of its analysis.
+A general interest in musical lyrics interpolated into narrative led to an article on the Spice Girls in Popular Music (2001), which dealt specifically with the issue of their authenticity.
+More recently, I have written about song in the novel, with a chapter on Elvis’s “Wooden Heart” in Ali Smith’s novel, Winter.

 I have edited a volume of 18 essays entitled Machaut’s Music: New Interpretations.
 This project received the Sarah Jane Williams Award of the International Machaut Society for 2002 and was published by Boydell and Brewer in 2003.
 In 2005 I co-edited with Suzannah Clark a volume of essays to celebrate Margaret Bent’s 65th birthday, entitled Citation and Authority in Medieval and Renaissance Musical Culture: Learning from the Learned.
 My most recent co-edited volume (with Helen Deeming) appeared in 2015, which focuses on Manuscripts and Medieval Song.

 Having co-edited the CUP journal Plainsong and Medieval Music for several years, I have served as the Chairman of the Plainsong and Medieval Music Society and remain on its Council.
 I was also a founder member of the Medieval Song Project, based at the Institute of Musical Research and am a Director of the Digital Image Archive of Medieval Music.
-I served a term on the editorial board of Music Theory Spectrum and currently serve on the board of Revue de Musicologie.
-I am a member of the Royal Musical Association, the American Musicological Society, the Society for Music Theory, the Society for Music Analysis, and the Medieval Academy of America.
+I served a term on the editorial board of Music Theory Spectrum and served two three-year terms on the board of Revue de Musicologie.
+I now co-edit Early Music.
+I am a member of the Royal Musical Association, the American Musicological Society, the Society for Music Theory, the Renaissance Society of America, the Society for Music Analysis, and the Medieval Academy of America.

 Interested in applying to St Hugh’s or Exeter to read Music?
 Want to know what to expect at interview?
 Enquiries welcome – email Professor Leach.